Perfidious Albion: Origins and use

 The use of the adjective "perfidious" to describe England has a long history; instances have been found as far back as the 13th century.
 A very similar phrase was used in a sermon by 17th-century French bishop and theologian Jacques-Bénigne Bossuet:

 The coinage of the phrase in its current form is conventionally attributed to Augustin Louis de Ximénès, a French-Spanish playwright who wrote it in a poem entitled "L'Ère des Français", published in 1793:

 In this context, Great Britain's perfidy was political.
 In the early days of the French Revolution, when the revolution aimed at establishing a liberal constitutional monarchy along British lines, many in Great Britain had looked upon the Revolution with mild favour.
 Diminishing the threat that Royalist France posed to British interests was an additional factor encouraging support for the new regime.

 However, following the turn of the revolution to republicanism with the overthrow and execution of Louis XVI, Britain, concerned that revolutionary fervor might spread to other countries, had allied itself with the other absolutist monarchies of Europe against the Revolution in France.
 This was seen by the revolutionaries in France as a "perfidious" betrayal.

 La perfide Albion became a stock expression in France in the 19th century, to the extent that the Goncourt brothers could refer to it as "a well-known old saying".
 It was utilised by French journalists whenever there were tensions between France and Britain, for example during the competition for colonies in Africa, culminating in the Fashoda Incident.
 The catch-phrase was further popularized by its use in La Famille Fenouillard, the first French comic strip, in which one of the characters fulminates against "Perfidious Albion, which burnt Joan of Arc on the rock of Saint Helena".
 (This sentence mixes two major incidents in French history that can be related to the UK's perfidy: Joan of Arc, whose execution may have been due to English influence; and Napoleon, who died in exile on Saint Helena.
 He may have died by being poisoned, according to the Swedish toxicologist Sten Forshufvud.
-There is however, significant speculation that the use of arsenic as a dye may be related to Napoleon's death.)
+But it has been speculated that the use of arsenic as a dye hastened Napoleon's death.)

 In German-speaking areas, the term das perfide Albion became increasingly frequent, especially during the rule of the German Empire (1871–1918) against the backdrop of rising British-German tensions.